- » What is Palliative and End of life Care?

 - People dying imminently from COVID-19 (consider palliative care referral and pharmacological breathlessness management)

-Managing breathlessness at home during the Covid - 19 outbreak - factsheet: khp-gp-breathlessness-resource.pdf
+Managing breathlessness at home during the COVID-19 outbreak - facsheet khp-gp-breathlessness-resource.pdf

 Breathlessness Support Factsheet 2: Handheld fan - Patient information leaflet